-We expect the weighted average servicing fee on the Initial Pool to be 28 basis points.
+We expect that, at the time we acquire our Excess MSRs in Pool 1, the weighted average servicing fee in Pool 1 will be 28 basis points.
 As the loan servicer, Freedom Mortgage will be paid a basic servicing fee of eight basis points on current mortgage loans and will be entitled to receive ancillary income from its servicing activities.
+Accordingly, we expect the weighted average excess servicing fee in Pool 1 to be 20 basis points, of which we will be entitled to receive 17 basis points based on our 85% participation interest.
+We expect that, at the time we acquire our Excess MSRs in Pool 2, the weighted average servicing fee in Pool 2 will be 44 basis points.
+Because all of the mortgage loans in Pool 2 are hybrid ARMs, Freedom Mortgage will be paid a basic servicing fee of 10 basis points on current hybrid ARMs and will be entitled to receive ancillary income from its servicing activities.
+Accordingly, we expect the weighted average excess servicing fee in Pool 2 to be 34 basis points, of which we will be entitled to receive 17 basis points based on our 50% participation interest.
+Freedom Mortgage will retain the remaining participation interests in the Excess MSRs in the Initial Pools.

-Accordingly, we expect the weighted average excess servicing fee on the Initial Pool will be 20 basis points.
-We expect our unleveraged investment in our Initial Excess MSRs to generate positive earnings immediately following the closing of this offering.
-For a description of the representative characteristics of the mortgage loans expected to comprise the Initial Pool, see "-Our Portfolio-Our Initial Excess MSRs."
+We expect these unleveraged investments in Excess MSRs to generate positive earnings immediately following the closing of this offering.
+For a description of the representative characteristics of the mortgage loans expected to comprise the Initial Pools, see "Business-Our Portfolio-Our Initial Excess MSRs."

-In connection with our investment in our Initial Excess MSRs, Freedom Mortgage will agree to certain restrictions on its ability to sell, transfer or otherwise encumber the MSRs related to our Initial Excess MSRs or its participation interest in those Excess MSRs.
-To the extent the mortgage loans in the Initial Pool are refinanced by Freedom Mortgage, Freedom Mortgage will also agree to replace our 85% participation interest in the Excess MSRs on the mortgage loans in the Initial Pool that have been refinanced and will agree to certain other arrangements designed to replace our excess servicing fee revenues on an ongoing basis.
+In connection with our investments in Excess MSRs, Freedom Mortgage will agree to certain restrictions on its ability to sell, transfer or otherwise encumber the MSRs related to our Excess MSRs or its participation interest in those Excess MSRs.
+To the extent the mortgage loans in either pool are refinanced by Freedom Mortgage, Freedom Mortgage will also agree to replace our participation interest in the Excess MSRs on the mortgage loans that have been refinanced through its retail channel at no cost to us and will agree to certain other arrangements designed to replace our excess servicing fee revenues on an ongoing basis.

-In addition to our investment in our Initial Excess MSRs, we expect to source and acquire a substantial portion of our Excess MSRs in partnership with Freedom Mortgage in the future and anticipate entering into additional acquisition and recapture agreements with Freedom Mortgage.
-Initially, the Excess MSRs we intend to acquire from Freedom Mortgage will relate primarily to FHA/VA mortgage loans that have been pooled and sold into Ginnie Mae-guaranteed Agency RMBS, but we may also acquire Excess MSRs that relate to other Agency-backed mortgage loans.
+In addition to our initial investments in Excess MSRs, we expect to source and acquire a substantial portion of our Excess MSRs in partnership with Freedom Mortgage and anticipate entering into additional acquisition and recapture agreements with Freedom Mortgage.
+Initially, the Excess MSRs we intend to acquire from Freedom Mortgage will relate primarily to FHA and VA mortgage loans that have been pooled and sold into Ginnie Mae-guaranteed Agency RMBS, but we may also acquire Excess MSRs that relate to other Agency-backed mortgage loans.
 We do not intend to acquire Excess MSRs that relate to lower credit quality pools.

-In connection with the completion of this offering, we will enter into a strategic alliance agreement with Freedom Mortgage and a flow and bulk Excess MSR purchase agreement, which we collectively refer to as our strategic alliance agreements.
+In connection with the completion of this offering, we will enter into a strategic alliance agreement with Freedom Mortgage, two Excess MSR acquisition agreements and a flow and bulk Excess MSR purchase agreement, which we collectively refer to as our strategic alliance agreements.
 Under our strategic alliance agreements: